sjrusso8/fastapi-lakehouse/README.md

 `uvicorn app.main:app --reload`

 And you're all set!
-You now have a FastAPI running on a Lakehouse
+You now have a FastAPI running on a Lakehouse.

 ## Acknowledgements